-- XVI.5.1 As a minimum, and subject only to the eligibility provisions of the various benefit plans which are summarized below, members shall be provided with the following: - (a) EI Board/employee premiums as determined by the Federal government. - (b) CPP Board/employee premiums as determined by the Federal government. - (c) WSIB Board premiums as determined by the province. - (d) Semi-private Hospital Accommodation Board pays 100% of this coverage. - (e) Extended Health Care Single or family coverage, as appropriate.
-Board pays 100% of premium \$25 single/\$50 family annual deductible.
-Coverage includes, but is not limited to, the following: - (i) Prescription drugs; - (ii) Private nursing where ordered by attending physician; - (iii) Difference in cost between semi-private hospital accommodation and private accommodation; - (iv) Contact the Department of Human Resources regarding details of the further coverage which is provided, including ambulance, prosthetic appliances, speech therapy, etc. - (f) Additional Extended Health Benefits Board pays 100% of premiums: - (i) Vision care A three hundred dollar (\$300) optical benefit which shall be available once in any twenty-four (24) consecutive month time period in accordance with the terms and conditions of the Plan; - (ii) Hearing aids to be reimbursed up to five hundred dollars (\$500) every four (4) years per family member; - (iii) Deluxe Health Plan While Outside Canada; - (iv) Paramedical Services Payment for services of practitioners licensed as Chiropractors, Osteopaths, Chiropodists, Podiatrists and Naturopaths, including a maximum of one (1) X-ray examination per Benefit Year ordered by each licensed practitioner.
-The maximum amount payable in any Benefit Year, over and above the treatment limitations of the provincial health plan and where not prohibited by law, is \$300 per person for treatments by each practitioner.
-The plan provides \$50 every two (2) years towards the cost of an eye examination by an Optometrist;
+- XVI.6.1 As a minimum, and subject only to the eligibility provisions of the various benefit plans which are summarized below, members shall be provided with the following: - (a) EI Board/employee premiums as determined by the Federal government. - (b) CPP Board/employee premiums as determined by the Federal government. - (c) WSIB Board premiums as determined by the province. - (d) Semi-private Hospital Accommodation Board pays 100% of this coverage. - (e) Extended Health Care Single or family coverage, as appropriate.
+Board pays 100% of premium \$50 single/\$100 family annual deductible.
+Coverage includes, but is not limited to, the following: - (i) Prescription drugs; - (ii) Private nursing where ordered by attending physician; - (iii) Difference in cost between semi-private hospital accommodation and

-- (v) Massage Therapy up to two hundred dollars (\$200) per year per family member; - (vi) Dental Plan Single or family coverage, as appropriate, equivalent to Blue Cross #9 - updated annually each July 1 based on previous year's ODA Schedule - Board pays 100% of premium. - (vii) Orthodontic Treatment Single or family coverage, as appropriate; \$2,000 lifetime maximum per eligible family member; 50% coinsurance (i.e., carrier and staff member pay half each of eligible orthodontic fees); - (viii) Psychological Care- up to \$700 as of July 1, 2019, \$1,000 as of July 1, 2020, and \$1,250 as of July 1, 2021. - (g) Group Life Insurance term insurance equal to 1.5 x annual salary (Board pays 100%) plus optional coverage 2x, 3x, 4x, 5x annual salary, and additional optional survivor income benefits for spouse and/or children.
+- private accommodation; - (iv) Further coverage such as ambulance charges, prosthetic appliances, speech therapy, etc. Contact the Department of Human Resources for details. - (f) Additional Extended Health Benefits Board pays 100% of premiums: - (i) Vision care A six hundred dollar (\$600) optical benefit which shall be available once in any twenty-four (24) consecutive month time period in accordance with the terms and conditions of the Plan; 20% member co-payment. - The plan provides \$50 every two (2) years towards the cost of an eye examination by an Optometrist; - (ii) Hearing aids to be reimbursed up to five hundred dollars (\$5,000) lifetime maximum per eligible family member; 50% member copayment; - (iii) Deluxe Health Plan While Outside Canada; - (iv) Paramedical Services Payment for services of practitioners licensed as Chiropractors, Osteopaths, Chiropodists, Podiatrists and Naturopaths, including a maximum of one (1) X-ray examination per Benefit Year ordered by each licensed practitioner.
+The maximum amount payable in any Benefit Year, over and above the treatment limitations of the provincial health plan and where not prohibited by law, is \$300 per person for treatments by each practitioner.; - (v) Massage Therapy up to five hundred dollars (\$500) per year per family member; - (vi) Dental Plan Single or family coverage, as appropriate, equivalent to Blue Cross #9 - updated annually each July 1 based on previous year's ODA Schedule - Board pays 100% of premium. - (vii) Dental Major Restorative not otherwise covered- \$2,500 lifetime maximum per eligible family member; 50% member co-payment. - (viii) Orthodontic Treatment Single or family coverage, as appropriate; \$3,000 lifetime maximum per eligible family member; 50% member co payment; - (ix) Psychological Care- up to \$3,000 per year for services of a registered psychologist, social worker, or psychotherapist. - (g) Group Life Insurance term insurance equal to 1.5 x annual salary (Board pays 100%) plus optional coverage 2x, 3x, 4x, 5x annual salary, and additional optional survivor income benefits for spouse and/or children.
 (Employee pays 100% of premium on options.)